Georgia Fire Chief Dies in Fiery Tractor-Trailer Blast

-The cause of the fire and the subsequent explosion that took Eddy’s life is still under investigation.
-His body has been taken to the Georgia Bureau of Investigation’s Crime Lab for an autopsy, according to the Greene County Coroner’s Office.
+The cause of the fire and explosion remains under investigation.
+Eddy’s body has been sent to the Georgia Bureau of Investigation Crime Lab for autopsy, according to the Greene County Coroner’s Office.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.